Counting independent sets in graphs with bounded bipartite pathwidth: Canonical paths for independent sets

 Chordal graphs are expandable because their excluded subgraphs are all cycles of size 4 or more, which have no true twins (though cycles of length 4 have two pairs of false twins).
 Similarly the excluded subgraphs for perfect graphs are odd cycles of length at least 5 and their complements.
 These odd cycles have no true or false twins, and it is easy to see that a graph $G$ has true twins $u,v$ if and only if $u,v$ are false twins in the complement $\overline{G}$.
 Thus there cannot be any true twins in the complements of the odd cycles.

 Planar graphs are not expandable by Lemma~\ref{lem:2-module}: The complete graph $K_5$ is a minimal excluded subgraph, and each pair of vertices are true twins.

-Triangle-free graphs are also not expandable, because their single excluded subgraph is the triangle, and any pair of vertices are true twins.
+Triangle-free graphs are also not expandable, because their single excluded subgraph is the triangle, and any pair of vertices of a triangle are true twins.
 Hence bipartite graphs are not expandable, since the triangle is a minimal excluded subgraph.

 Line graphs are also not expandable, because each of the graphs $\mathrm{G}_i$ ($i\in\{2,3,4,5,6,7\}$) in Beineke's list~\cite{beineke} of excluded subgraphs contains a pair of true twins.
 Thus the transformation $(G,w)\mapsto G_w$ was not available to Jerrum and Sinclair~\cite{JS} in their work on weighted matchings, and so they had to re-prove their results for the weighted case.